jezer0x/blog/_posts/2023-02-01-crypto-investing-as-a-23-year-old.md

 ---
-title: 💸 Lessons from a 23yo First Cycler
+title: 💸 Lessons From A 23YO First Cycler
 layout: single
 excerpt: Painful but necessary rite of passage.
 authors: